akhlxd/cartify_engage22/README.md

 * Edge case detection and filter out values out of bound(negative values)

 ## Getting Started
-Have NodeJS and Python (pip installation) installed on your machine.
+Have latest versions of NodeJS and Python (pip installation) installed on your machine.

 ### Prerequisistes